jueyang/call-me-maybe/README.md

 - the time you have until the deadline
 - what you think you will need, or if you'd like me to help you assess the situation

 We could still brainstorm something.
-Just, _Help me help you._ Deal?
+Just:

 ![](http://cdn.hellogiggles.com/wp-content/uploads/2015/02/27/gif-of-house-of-cards-fourth-wall.gif)

+_Help me help you._

 ### Use markdown to format your text